Skip to content

 AHCA Finalizes Rule Allowing Contracted Clinicians, Advancing HCAF Legislative Win

-The Florida Agency for Health Care Administration (AHCA) has finalized rulemaking updates to Rule 59A-8.008, Florida Administrative Code, formally codifying expanded workforce flexibility for home health agencies following the passage of House Bill 1353 (2025).
+The Florida Agency for Health Care Administration (AHCA) has finalized rulemaking updates to Rule 59A-8.008, Florida Administrative Code, formally codifying expanded workforce flexibility for home health agencies following passage of House Bill 1353 during the 2025 Florida Legislative Session.

-As revised, the rule now explicitly allows agencies to utilize contracted clinicians to perform case management functions, marking a significant operational shift for providers across the state.
-Specifically, the rule provides that in cases requiring nursing services, case management may be performed by a licensed registered nurse (RN) who is either a direct employee of the agency or under contract with the agency.
+The revised rule now explicitly allows agencies to utilize contracted clinicians to perform case management functions.
+Specifically, in cases requiring nursing services, case management may be performed by a licensed registered nurse (RN) who is either a direct employee of the agency or under contract with the agency.

-Signed into law by Governor Ron DeSantis, HB 1353 passed unanimously in both chambers of the Florida Legislature and introduced critical reforms designed to reduce administrative burden and enhance operational efficiency.
-Among its most impactful provisions was the ability for agencies to utilize qualified contracted clinicians — not just direct employees — to support key clinical functions.
+Signed into law by Governor Ron DeSantis, HB 1353 was HCAF’s top legislative priority last year.
+The bill passed unanimously through both chambers of the Florida Legislature and included several reforms designed to reduce administrative burdens and improve operational efficiency for home health agencies.

 What This Means for Providers